vampireisoves/Sync-And-Delete/README.md

-This is a NODE.JS testing program. v 1.2
+This is a testing blog program. v 1.2